Subh2506/Netflix-Content-Insights/README.md

 > Navigate to `visuals/` folder to view charts

 - Movies vs TV Shows Distribution
-- Top 10 Genres Bar Chart
+- Top 10 Rating Distribution
-- Release Trend Over Years
+- Movie Duration Distribution
-- Top 10 Countries with Netflix Content
+- Top 15 Countries with Netflix Content

 > Each visualization supports better decision-making and storytelling.
+> 📌 Conclusion

+This project provides a clear understanding of Netflix’s content trends through data analysis and visualization.
+It highlights how genres, countries, and release years vary across the platform, and demonstrates how EDA can be used for decision-making and storytelling.

+⭐ Author

+Subhashree Pradhan

+Feel free to connect with me on LinkedIn and explore more projects on GitHub.